top of page

 • The Script Lab, finalist

-• Austin Film Festival, One-Hour TV Drama Award, semi-finalist
+• Austin Film Festival, One-Hour TV Drama Award, semi-finalist, Top 20

 • Austin Film Festival, Warner Bros.
-Pilot Award, semi-finalist
+Pilot Award, semi-finalist, Top 20

 • ScreenCraft TV Fellowship, semi-finalist